-Community pharmacists have already been commissioned to provide flu vaccine to target groups.
+Community pharmacists continue to provide flu vaccine to target groups.
 More pharmacists have undergone training and this will help Northumberland reach more of the target at risk population.

 It is recognised both locally and nationally, that community pharmacies could make a significant contribution to the clinical management of patients, especially in rural locations and those, predominantly elderly patients with long term conditions needing multiple drugs to manage them.